trouillon-lab/PoolPy/README.md

 ## 🛠️ Usage

-You can execute locally a pooling setup comparison by running the command:
+You can execute locally a pooling design comparison by running the command:

-`python pool_N.py --n_compounds NC --differentiate diff --path path/to/results`
+`python pool_N.py --n_compounds NC --differentiate diff`

-with having `NC` as the number of compounds you want to test, `diff` as the max number of compounds positive to your test, and `path/to/results` the path you want to have your results in.
+Required:
+`--n_compounds`: Total number of samples you want to test (NC)
+`--differentiate`: Maximum number of samples that can be positive to your test (diff)
+Optional:
+`--path`: The path in which results are saved.
+Default: current directory.
+`--method`: Name of group testing method to use.
+Default: All.
+`--guesses`: Number of guesses for the random method.
+Default: 5.

 ## 📦 Managing Dependencies